Hey there! I'm Claire, I write this blog. I'm 22 years old, and I'm a recent graduate of The New School here in NYC.

 Along with Fashion, what are your interests?

 -I'm a huuuuuge movie buff.
-Sometimes there's nothing I love more than a marathon of some of my faves (Harold and Maude, A Hard Day's Night, Beetlejuice and Fantastic Planet are the light-hearted go-tow).
-I'm also usually down for perusing a gallery or five, adding to my button collection and sticking my nose into whatever I haven't tried yet.
-I can get down with the notion that all the shtuff in culture is reflected back through style, so I love getting a taste of every artistic endeavor whether it's food, sculpture or music, I've got a bunch of books if you'd like to borrow any sometime.
+Sometimes there's nothing I love more than a marathon of the good stuff (Harold and Maude, A Hard Day's Night, Beetlejuice and Fantastic Planet are the kinda-but-not-actually-light-hearted go-tos, for example).
+I also like comic books (particularly R. Crumb and his disciples) and collecting records.
+I'm something of an introvert from time-to-time, so I take a lot of walks, think about stuff, maybe I'll grab a taco while trying to get a song that's been stuck in my head all day out.
+I also enjoy sticking my nose into whatever I haven't tried yet, which there is still a lot of.
+I'm down with the notion that all the shtuff in culture is reflected back through what encompasses style, so I love getting a taste of every artistic endeavor whether it's food, sculpture or music.
+I've got a bunch of books too if you'd like to borrow any sometime.
 I should open a give-one-take-one personal library policy.
 How do I do this?

 What is your style philosophy?

 -It's hard to say, really.
 I tend to be a little all over the place, but if there's one thing I love it's eclecticism, and I always feel the most motivated to wear something when it just goes with whatever's on my mind.
 I get a kick out of when I can implement some manual work with my clothes while getting dressed.
-I tend to be the most impressed by pieces that seamlessly combine function and a sense of play, so something with a decoration normally has it for a very specific, workable purpose; a button seals together two pieces of fabric, laces are used instead of zippers, drapes are implemented in order to change the appearance of the body, these are da things I gravitate towards as far as design goes.
+I tend to be the most impressed by pieces that seamlessly combine function and a sense of play, so something with a decoration normally has it for a very specific, workable purpose; a button seals together two pieces of fabric, laces are used instead of zippers, drapes and darts are used in order to explicitly say something about the body- and if there's any sense of humor, I'm even more thrilled.
+These are only a few basic examples, but these are also da things I gravitate towards as far as design goes.

 What are you doing when you're not on the internet?